 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages RYVYL Inc. f/k/a Greenbox POS Investors to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm – RVYL, GBOX

-/EIN News/ -- NEW YORK, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Ryvyl Inc. f/k/a Greenbox POS (NASDAQ: RVYL, GBOX): (i) pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company’s January 29, 2021 public offering (the “Offering”); and/or (ii) between January 29, 2021 and January 20, 2023, both dates inclusive (the “Class Period”), of the April 3, 2023 lead plaintiff deadline.
+NEW YORK, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Ryvyl Inc. f/k/a Greenbox POS RVYL GBOX))): (i) pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's January 29, 2021 public offering (the "Offering"); and/or (ii) between January 29, 2021 and January 20, 2023, both dates inclusive (the "Class Period"), of the April 3, 2023 lead plaintiff deadline.

 SO WHAT: If you invested in Ryvyl securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.